Monday 4 April 2016

 The leading families of Kasis are known as Arbabs.
 In 18th century Ahmad Shah Abdali conferred the office of Arbab upon Muhammad Thalib Kasi.
 Mir Mahabat Khan (ruler of Kalat) killed him when he was at village Katir.
 The Kasi Arbab was engaged in collecting the revenue at the time and was quite unprepared for the attack.
 News of the occurrence immediately was despatched to Kandahar, and Ahmed Shah Durrani summoned Mahabat Khan to Kandahar to explain how he came to slay the Shah's representative in Shal.
 [4]

-Arbab Karam Khan Kasi became deputy Prime Minister of Kalat state in early 20th century.
+Arbab Karam Khan Kasi became Deputy Prime Minister of Kalat state in 1932.
+He later joined Muslim league.
+In 1946 he returned all the titles to British government as a protest.
 A road in Quetta is named after him.[5]

 References